howtographql/howtographql/content/backend/typescript-apollo/6-authentication.md

 </Instruction>

-The response will look similar to this
+The response will look similar to this:

 ```json(nocopy)
 {